 - Invoking the filter() method with the name of a filter class applies the required filter to an Image.
 In the example provided, filter() method is called with ImageFilter.MaxFilter.

-- The python program applies ImageFilter.MaxFilter ten times in a for loop.
+- The example Python program applies ImageFilter.MaxFilter ten times in a for loop.
 In the resultant image, the black regions are eroded with brighter pixels.

 #----- Python example program for applying a maximum filter to a digital image -----